japinell/flutter_meals/README.md

 ## User Story

 ```
-As a health responsible software developer
+As a healthy responsible software developer
 I want to track my meal details by categories
 So that I can plan and achieve my long-term health goals
 ```